kindle15/domextract/README.md

 # domextract
 DOM based web content extractor for Japanese websites

-This tool can extract article body automatically by using Random Forest.
+This tool can extract article contents by using Random Forest.

-# preparation
+## preparation
 You need to install MeCab.

 ```